RaphaelFelten/MaterializeModal/README.md

 #### getFormValues(mode)
 Returns the form values.
 An optional argument can be passed in to specify how the data should be structured:
 `single` or `combined` - default is combined.
+If there are required fields that are not filled in, this method returns this object: `{requiredFieldMissing: true}`
 #### getFormFields()
 Returns all HTML form fields.
 #### getFormField(field)